 - Best management practices for fats, oils and greases

 What kind of certification is provided for completing the class?

 A test is given at the conclusion of the class, and those who score 70 percent or better on the exam will receive a Food Handlers Card.

 If you score less than 70 percent, you may retest at a later date free of charge.
 Please call and schedule a time to retake the exam.

 What if I have already attended a food safety training course through another Health Department?

 We accept food safety training from the City of Kansas City, Mo., Health Department, Clay County Health Department, Independence Health Department and ServSafe.
 For questions regarding other training classes, please contact our office.

-If you already have a plastic Platte County or Clay County card, you do not need a Kansas City card; likewise, if you have a plastic Kansas City card and go to work in Platte County or Clay County, your Kansas City card will be accepted.
-If you have the older paper card, you do need to get a new, plastic card from one of these agencies.
+If you already have a plastic Platte County, Clay County or Cass County card, or a paper card from Jackson County or Independence, you do not need a Kansas City card; likewise, if you have a plastic Kansas City card and go to work in Platte County, Cass County, Clay County, Jackson County or the City of Independence, your Kansas City card will be accepted.